top of page

 The Gigabit Voucher Scheme is a UK government initiative spearheaded by the Department of Science, Innovation and Technology (DSIT) that provides funding to support telecoms networks in bringing gigabit-capable broadband to hard-to-reach rural areas.
 You can find out more here.

-I have more questions, who can I talk to about this?
+I have more questions, who can I contact?

 Our careline team are more than happy to assist you if you have further questions, please use our contact form to get in touch.

-What is gigabit voucher
+What is the gigabit voucher scheme?

 Website-new-icons_FAQ pole.png